UltiPro/Studies-Engineer-8-Semester-PL/README.md

-# Studies-Engineer-8-Semester-PL
+# Studies-Master-1-Semester-PL
-Eighth semester of studies at Bialystok Technical University.
+First semester of studies at Bialystok Technical University.